Tax identifiers

 In most value-added tax (VAT) schemes, domestic sales to business customers are assessed tax and customers then take a credit for this tax paid when they complete their monthly or quarterly VAT return.
 In these cases, customers need the invoice to display their tax identifier so they can obtain this credit.

 Alternatively, cross-border sales to business customers are not assessed tax in most VAT schemes.
 Instead, in a practice called reverse charge, customers self-assess the tax while simultaneously taking a credit for the tax when they complete their monthly or quarterly VAT return.
-In these cases, the tax identifier is used to determine whether or not reverse charge applies to a specific order.
+In these cases, the tax identifier is used to determine whether or not a reverse charge applies to a specific order.

 Additionally, in a limited number of cases, tax identifiers are collected because they are required by a specific country’s tax authority for invoicing purposes.